Weighted Blanket Fillers: The Complete Guide

 Micro glass beads

-These are one of the top-quality choices.
 These beads are extremely tiny and have a similar look and feel to white beach sand or salt crystals.
 They kind of make me think of Xylitol, you know, the fake sugar.

 They are also a bit heavier than their plastic counterparts, and therefore you’ll need fewer glass beads to achieve your goal than you would with plastic pellets.
 Great for someone who wants weight but not an extreme amount of bulk on top of them.